 You can access the online guidebook from Gitbook and can contribute your valuable feedback and suggestions on GitHub Repo regarding the manual.

-Read More: How Android Camera Security Threat Posing Serious Risk for Android Devices?
+Read More: How is Android Camera Security Threat Posing Serious Risk for Android Devices?

 OWASP also offers another standard for mobile app developers and it is called Mobile Application Security Verification Standard (MASVS).
 Just as its name mentions, it comes as a standard for developers to follow measures and tools to ensure mobile app security.
 It is widely used by mobile software architects and app developers for optimizing security measures.